cheyrou23/using-cloud/help for end users/Using slack.md

 Don't use Slack to store [sensitive, personal](https://ico.org.uk/for-organisations/guide-to-data-protection/key-definitions/), or other high value data like commercial or financial information that could cause harm if lost or exposed.

-Content can be disclosed publicly under the [Freedom of Information Act](https://ico.org.uk/for-organisations/guide-to-freedom-of-information/what-is-the-foi-act/).
+Content could be disclosed publicly under the [Freedom of Information Act](https://ico.org.uk/for-organisations/guide-to-freedom-of-information/what-is-the-foi-act/) as could any information held by government.
 All content in paid accounts can be retrieved by administrators.
 Content in free accounts can be retrieved by administrators except private messages that are no longer visible.

 Slack [could be asked to share data](https://slack.com/user-data-request-policy) by the US government.